TimothyMeadows/storagepooljs/README.md

 ### StorageBlob.write(value:*):Promise

 This will write the contents of value to the StorageBlob path.
-The contents can be anything however complex JavaScript objects should be pre-encoded in JSON before storage to prevent any issues or exposure of properties not ment to be public.
+The contents can be anything however complex JavaScript objects should be pre-encoded in JSON before storage to prevent any issues or exposure of properties not meant to be public.
 Will return when write is complete.

 - *value:** <br/>
 This is the content of the StorageBlob you wish to write.
 It can be anything including a Buffer, Array, string, Blob etc..